Pyrometer

-A pyrometer is a type of remote-sensing thermometer used to measure the temperature of distant objects.
+A pyrometer, or radiation thermometer, is a type of remote sensing thermometer used to measure the temperature of distant objects.
 Various forms of pyrometers have historically existed.
-In the modern usage, it is a device that from a distance determines the temperature of a surface from the amount of the thermal radiation it emits, a process known as pyrometry and sometimes radiometry.
+In the modern usage, it is a device that from a distance determines the temperature of a surface from the amount of the thermal radiation it emits, a process known as pyrometry, a type of radiometry.